Naveen-Policherla/Naveen-Policherla/README.md

 # 👋 Welcome to My GitHub!

 I’m **Naveen Policherla**, a passionate **Data Research Analyst** at Morningstar with **2.3 years of experience** in data analysis.
-I specialize in leveraging tools to transform raw data into actionable insights that drive smarter decision-making.
+I specialize in leveraging tools to transform raw data into actionable insights that drive business decisions.

 ## 🔧 Technical Skills
 - **Excel**